 Ozeri Green Earth vs Stone Earth

 These two pans are made by the same company.
 However, the difference is the non stick coating used.
 In general, the stone earth one is more durable.
 There has been test conducted by America Test Kitchen which found that ceramic non stick are simply not durable.
-My experience with these pans confirm those test.
+My experience with these type of pans confirm those test.

 Another difference between these two is simply the texture.
 The green earth has weird dimples and surface which traps food.
 It also makes it difficult to clean.